Lennart Borgstrom (Len) Mr ABU

 Pictures are reputedly worth a thousand words, so enjoy these and do try to read Len's book mentioned below.

 Throughout this website, the references are numerous to his direct and indirect actions affecting A.B.Urfabriken (ABU)'s progress as a world-leading provider of quality fishing tackle.
-His actions were remarkable, from learning the lure assembly business as a youth, to a young man following in his Father's footsteps when taking on the US market in 1954 with the Ambassadeur, to the time when he relinquished control of ABU management some 25 years later in 1981.
+His actions were remarkable, from learning the lure assembly business as a youth, to a young man following in his Father's footsteps when taking on the US market in 1954 with the Ambassadeur, to the time when Gote relinquished control; ABU celebrated its 50 th anniversary in 1971.
+Len formally became President of ABU in 1971 also.

 Len Borgstom looking over a tray of Ambassadeur reels in the 70's